 2. It should include any device capable of storing your organization’s information and/or connecting to your network and accompanying media.

-3. The policy should apply to all employees, including full and part-time staff, contractors, freelancers, and other agents who use a mobile device to access, store, back up, or relocate any client-specific data.
+3. The mobile device policy should apply to all employees, including full and part-time staff, contractors, freelancers, and other agents who use a mobile device to access, store, back up, or relocate any client-specific data.

 4. Mobile devices containing organization information, including email and contacts, should be protected by a PIN with a timeout of at most ten minutes.